payu-india/CMS-Chatbot/reference/In-person payments/integrate-upi-qr-apis/insta-static-qr-generation-api.md

       </td>

       <td>
-        *
+        * <br />
       </td>
     </tr>

     <tr>
       <td>
-        outputType\
+        outputType
         `optional`
       </td>

       <td>
         `string` This parameter must contain the flag for outputType and can be any of the following

-        '' (blank)\
+        '' (blank)
-        'string'\
+        'string'
         'base64'

         By default, base64 JSPN encoded qrSting in response is sent.
       </td>